-To understand why phishing emails are so successful, we need to know how they work mechanically.
-One place we can look for this structure is ars dictaminus, a medieval genre of rhetoric concerning itself with the art of letter writing, which subsequently established composition as a subfield of rhetoric.
+We need to understand how letter writing works mechanically to understand why phishing emails are so successful.
+One place we can look for this structure is ars dictaminus, a medieval genre of rhetoric concerning itself with the art of letter writing, which subsequently established composition as a subfield of rhetoric..
 Since many phishing emails I received appear to be written as a letter, it felt a natural fit for this project.
 For the personal solicitation category, I use a framework developed by Derek Ross in his article Ars Dictaminis Perverted, which examines phishing emails as a sub-genre of letter writing.
-This section goes through an explanation of Ross' framework, and individual email analyses based on this framework.
+This section goes through an explanation of Ross' framework and individual email analyses based on this framework.

 Interested in how phishing emails operated as a genre, Ross examined 19 rhetorical appeals commonly found in personal solicitation emails.
 His ultimate goal was to use these phishing emails as tools to teach students about pathos-based arguments, logical appeals, ethos creation, and how kairos functions with perceived exigencies.

-In Ross' framework, ethos constructs the identity of the author as real.
+In Ross' framework, ethos constructs the author's identity as real.
 Ross notes there are seven different categories of ethos to examine: